Policy Number: VI-4.00(A)

 III.
 Exclusions

 - Interior spaces within Facilities (laboratories, classrooms, practice rooms, lecture halls, etc.); minor landscape or architectural elements such as benches, desks, or sidewalk bricks; fellowships; and endowed chairs are not covered by this Policy.
+These may be named separately from the Facility in which they are located to recognize:

 - The University of Maryland Policy on Endowed Faculty Chairs and Professorships (IX-6.00[A]) covers Naming endowed positions.